 Maintain Emotional States

 I fell in love for the time at Lake Balaton in Hungary.
-It was a girl from Berlin and I met her in a holiday group.
-I had no idea what triggered this feeling of elation but it was fantastic.
+It was a girl from Berlin, and I met her in a holiday group.
+I had no idea what triggered this feeling of elation, but it was fantastic.
 During the day, we saw each other on the beach and in the evenings we sat together and danced at the disco.
 That summer there was one hit that was really popular.
-In the daytime you could hear it coming from people's ghetto blasters and at night from the speakers of the discotheque.
+In the daytime you could hear it coming from people's ghetto blasters and at night from the discotheque speakers.
 It was the reggae song "Kingston Town" by UB40.
-So, I was completely in love and everywhere this song was playing.
+So, I was completely in love and this song was playing everywhere.
 Love ended soon after the holidays; I only received one letter from her.
 But two years later something really amazing happened.
 Lake Balaton was long forgotten.
 I was sitting in a bistro when suddenly I was overcome by the same wonderful feeling from that time.
 I saw her, I saw Lake Balaton, I heard her voice and felt my first kiss again.
-I wondered what had made me suddenly think of all that again..
+I wondered what had made me suddenly think of all that again.
 I looked around and only then did I realize: "Kingston Town" was playing in the background.
 I'm sure you also know songs which can awake memories and feelings you thought were long forgotten as if at the push of a button.
 And it still works.
-I have just put this song on as I write, and all those images appear in my mind as I listen to it again.
-You should try it yourself right away.
-Listen to a song which reminds you of the most beautiful and intensive moments of your life!
+I have just put this song on as I am writing, and all those images appear in my mind as I listen to it again.
+You should immediately try it yourself.
+Listen to a song which reminds you of the most beautiful and intense moments of your life!

 What is an anchor in NLP?